 On this trip I decided to make an attempt to find the location of the spot, so identified above, that my buddy and I stopped for the night.
 Needless to say, in the short time I had allotted myself together with the number of years that had elapsed transforming the local geography since my initial visit, I was unable to really locate the exact same spot along the road toward Chichen Itza.

-After traveling some distance eastward on the highway, and with no similar or recognizable signs or landmarks showing up as to the location I was seeking, as well as running out of time, I decided to make a U-turn and head back.
+After traveling some distance eastward on the highway, and with a lack of recognizable or familiar landmarks or signs showing up as to the location I was seeking, as well as running out of time, I decided to make a U-turn and head back.
 On that return portion, set back in a small foliage free dirt turn-off along the side of the road I saw what looked to be a rather old, dilapidated and weather beaten three-sided open at the front roadside vendor's stand, basically put together out of sticks, a stand that I'm sure I hadn't seen on the way east.
 Since nothing had been along the road for miles in either direction I decided to pull over and see what the vendor had to offer.

 Seeing nothing specific of interest I paid for my drink and started to leave when the old lady spoke to the the girl in Spanish to have her show me the contents of a little hand-weaved box on the table.
 Inside, after removing the lid, was a smooth rock about the same size as a chicken egg that looked all the same as almost any other rock.
 The old woman stood up slowly walking across the cleared ground the lean-to was on toward the thick foliage behind the structure.
 She slightly turned her head speaking Spanish to the girl as I was dumping the rock in my hand.
 As I did a small crumpled piece of paper under the rock fell to the ground.
 As I was reaching for the paper, which had something in Spanish scribbled on it and a line drawing that looked like a comet, the girl said the woman said I should recognize the rock as a piece of a meteor.

 I turned as quickly as I could to catch the old lady, instantly reaching the edge of the foliage and the point where I was sure she had entered.
 However, the foliage was so tangled, thick, and briar-like in most places it was impossible for passage any distance anywhere along its edge.
-When I turned back to the lean-to the girl was gone as well.
+When I turned back to the lean-to, except for a pair of black, dusty, one-strap Mary Jane flats two sizes too big on the ground in the dirt in front of the empty counter, the girl was gone as well.

 "Why look up there when you are standing where other worlds came to ours?"